arangrhie/Scratch/README.md

-# RFactory
+# Scratch
-Pile of codes using R
+Pile of codes for generating reproducable figures and analysis results.

 Each directory is a project and consists of